kharindra/Predicting-Geomagnetic-Activity/README.md

 ### What is Solar wind:

 - Solar wind consists of particles emitted from the sun's atmosphere with a sufficiently large velocity to escape from the sun's gravitational acceleration.
-- Solar wind can mainly be divided into slow and fast wind, the common state of the solar wind is slow wind.
+- Solar wind can mainly be divided into slow and fast wind.
+The common state of the solar wind is slow wind.

        slow wind 200 km/s - 450 km/s
        fast wind 450 km/s - 850 km/s